AdrianaStoi/carefree-holidays/README.md

 ## Deployment

 <ul>
-    <li>The wireframe of the project was created with Balsamiq for a better planning of the site layout. </li>
-    <li>To preserve the page’s loading speed and prevent distractions from the information, the image located at the bottom of the "Contact" page that appears in the wireframe has been omitted from the site. </li>
-    <li>The wireframe can be found here: Balsamiq Wareframes-Carefree Holidays:https://github.com/AdrianaStoi/carefree-holidays/blob/main/assets/Documentation/balsamiq_wireframes_carefree_holidays.pdf
-    <li>The site was created using the editor Codeanywhere.
-Skillset used for the project were HTML and CSS. </li>
-    <li>Commit history was maintained through Gitpod commit messages and  the site was deployed to GitHub pages.</li>
+    <li>Commit history was maintained through Git commit messages and  the site was deployed to GitHub pages.</li>
     <li>The steps to deploy site to GitHub are the following:</li>
            <ul><li>From the GitHub repository, navigate to the "Settings" tab </li>
     	    <li>Then click on “Pages” located in the left-hand side</li>